graalvm/workshops/native-image/micronaut-webserver/README.md

 #### For Local Building

 If you build a native image locally, it requires the `musl` toolchain with `zlib` installed on your machine.
-We provide a script to download and configure the `musl` toolchain, and install `zlib` into the toolchain:
+We provide a script to download and configure the `musl` toolchain:
 ```bash
 ./setup-musl.sh
 ```